-Daniel Elizade teaches Internet of Things product management at Stanford University, and works as an Internet-of-Things PM Coach full-time.
+Daniel Elizalde teaches Internet of Things product management at Stanford University, and works as an Internet-of-Things PM Coach full-time.
 In this Path to PM blog post, Daniel and I discuss IoT product management and how to succeed in PM recruiting by imagining yourself as a product.

 Tell us about how you broke into product management.

 I was born and raised in Mexico City, went to school there, and graduated with a dual degree in Electronics and Computer Science.
 My first job was in Austin, Texas at a company called National Instruments, which is an industrial automation and instrumentation company.
 That was a fascinating job for me because it started me on a path of IoT that I work on today.

 One of my favorite roles in that company was serving as a solutions architect for the consulting team.
 My role was to go out to customer sites to understand how our technology could solve their needs.
 I loved that I could speak with customers and then bring back the customer feedback to the team.
 I could tell marketing about how to adjust their positioning or how R&D should be working on different features to target customer needs.
 That was really when my love of product began.

 I've been working in product related work for about 20 years now.